Luanda Bay & Marginal

-Promenade, skyline, sunsets & city life by the water
+Promenade, skyline, sunsets and city life by the water, one of the most iconic urban walks in Luanda.

 The Marginal of Luanda curves around the bay with palm-lined promenades, skyline views, monuments and the fortress above.
-Locals and visitors come to stroll, run, or enjoy sunset by the water.
+Locals and visitors come here to stroll, run, relax or simply enjoy the changing light over the water.

-- Highlights: Restaurants, cafés, hotels, gyms, museums, and the iconic waterfront promenade.
+Restaurants, cafés, hotels, gyms, museums and the iconic waterfront promenade.

-- Perfect for: Scenic walks, photo stops, sunsets, or enjoying a meal by the bay.
+Scenic walks, photo stops, sunsets and meals or drinks overlooking the bay.

 Fortaleza de São Miguel